bbauska/W3Cx-2of5/README.md

    alt="W3C Developers logo" />
 </p>

-It is how we determine the color, text size, spacing and other visual aspects of your Web page.
+<p>It is how we determine the color, text size, spacing and other visual
+aspects of your Web page.
 We'll introduce the syntax of CSS, how to include it with your pages, and get you started with some basic properties and concepts.
-Note that we'll explore how to use CSS to layout your page during the last week of this course.
+Note that we'll explore how to use CSS to layout your page during the last week of this course.</p>

 <!------------------------------------------------------------------------------------------------>
 <!--------------------------------------- 04. laptop (02) ---------------------------------------->